This major Canadian retailer operates 1,700 retail stores under various banners throughout Canada. Acquired Helly Hansen in 2018.

 |Canadian Tire Corporation Ltd|

-In 2019 the Mind the Store campaign ranked 43 major US retailers on their efforts to eliminate toxic chemicals from consumer products.
-This company received a grade of D+.
+In 2021 the Mind the Store campaign ranked 50 of the largest retailers in North America on their efforts to eliminate toxic chemicals from consumer products.
+This company received a grade of D.

 In 2012 three companies were fined for fixing the price of gasoline in Kingston and Brockville, Canada between May and November in 2007.
 The Competition Bureau says Pioneer Energy, Canadian Tire Corporation and Mr. Gas pleaded guilty to the charges.
 Canadian Tire was fined $900,000.
 [Listed under Information due to age of court finding]